amolkharche13/stackstate-docs/setup/install-stackstate/advanced-troubleshooting.md

     - `<release-name>-hbase-hbase-master-<n>`: HBase Master, coordinates tables and regions
     - `<release-name>-hbase-hbase-rs-<n>`: HBase Region Server, serves tables and regions, stores its data on HDFS
   - `HBase-non-HA`:
     - `<release-name>-hbase-stackgraph-0`: All StackGraph components deployed as a single pod in `non-HA` setup.
+This also includes its own zookeeper instance.
 - `VictoriaMetrics`: Stores metric data.
 Is deployed by the pods:
   - `suse-observability-victoria-metrics-<n>-0`: Main VictoriaMetrics data store/query node
   - `suse-observability-vmagent-0`: Ingestion agent for VictoriaMetrics.
 Data is pushed to vmagent before being forwarded and stored.